9 Best Sleeping Pads for Backpacking in 2023

 |https://bit.ly/3GhMR06||Therm-a-Rest NeoAir XLite||13 oz||Air||4.3||3"||4.1 x 9"||$210|

 |https://bit.ly/3pzmlFv||Sea to Summit Ultralight||16.9 oz||Air||3.1||2"||4 x 9"||$159|

 |https://bit.ly/3eLuGD9||NEMO Switchback Foam||14.5 oz||Foam||2||0.9"||20 x 5.5 x 5"||$55|

-Pros: great value for price, durable, easy to inflate
+- What we like: Great value for price, durable fabric, easy to inflate

 If you want to shave off an extra 5oz, check out the ProLite regular version.

 - What we like: Most lightweight sleeping pad on the list, super compact

 - What we don’t like: Runs narrow, noisy when you roll over